stephouille/test-pbsc/README.md

 4. API call and display errors or success message
 5. Add few unit tests

-I tried to have really small components a smart and dumb component logic.
+I tried to have really small components and a "smart and dumb components" logic.